 For those of you who don’t have Prometheus and are interested in learning more about its features and integrations, visit their homepage here.
 To get Prometheus and other components, visit the Prometheus download page.

-If you are already using Prometheus and would like to connect your Aiven cloud Kafka, PostgreSQL, Elasticsearch or Redis with it, visit our help article on using Prometheus with Aiven services.
+If you are already using Prometheus and would like to connect your Aiven cloud Kafka, PostgreSQL, OpenSearch or Redis with it, visit our help article on using Prometheus with Aiven services.

 We are excited to offer Prometheus as an integration option for our users.
 This is due large in part to our community’s active feedback on what they’d like to see from our service offering; so please, keep giving it!